 What Pastries Were Invented in France?

-The most famous pastries invented in France include:
+The most iconic French pastries include:

 • Pastries made from puff pastry: millefeuille, palmier, pithivier